shekharbiswas/LSTM-Stock-Analysis/README.md

 - 4 stocks from different segment ( need to research a bit )
 - Tech, Finance, Industrial Prod, FMCG

+## Why Historical data has limitations

+Using only historical **adjusted close prices** to predict stock prices in LSTM models has several limitations & problems:

+### 1. Limited Information

+- Lack of Context: Adjusted close prices alone do not provide information about trading volume, market sentiment, volatility, or any other market dynamics.
+- Missed Patterns: Important patterns such as trends, momentum, and cyclic behavior may not be fully captured by just looking at price history.

 # Project Steps

 ## 2. Data Collection and Sources